codeblix-ltd/InterceptSuite/README.md

 ### Installation

-1. Download the latest release from the [Releases page](https://github.com/anof-cyber/InterceptSuite/releases)
+1. Download the `InterceptSuite_Installer.exe` from the [Releases page](https://github.com/anof-cyber/InterceptSuite/releases)
-2. Extract the zip file to your preferred location
+2. Run the installer and follow the on-screen instructions
-3. Run `InterceptSuite.exe`
+3. Launch InterceptSuite from your desktop or start menu

 For detailed build instructions, see the [Build Guide](Build.md).